wp-plugins/azurecurve-posts-archive/readme.txt

 == Description ==
 The Posts Archive plugin is based on the <a href='http://planetozh.com/blog/my-projects/ozh-tweet-archive-theme-for-wordpress/' rel='nofollow'>Ozh Tweet Archive - a theme for Wordpress</a>.
 The tweet archive was extracted, enhanced and turned into this plugin which lets the posts archive to be displayed in a page or in a widget.

+This plugin supports language translations.
+If you want to translate this plugin please sent the .po and .mo files to wordpress.translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).
+The .pot fie is in the languages folder of the plugin and can also be downloaded from the plugin page on http://wordpress.azurecurve.co.uk.

 == Installation ==
 To install the plugin copy the <em>azurcurve-posts-archive</em> folder into your plug-in directory and activate it.